INN/doubleclick-for-wp/docs/Workflow.md

 Orders should be used to organize ads by group or company.

-### 2. Create a Line Item (i.e. December Taco Bonanza)
+### 2. Create a Line Item, Point to Ad Unit (i.e. December Taco Bonanza)

 A Line Item is effectively the unit for an advertisement.
 Targeting on Line Items points them to specific Ad Units.

-### 3. Attach One or More Creatives (i.e. TacoDecember_Mobile, TacoDecember_Desktop, TacoDecember_Desktop_Alt)
+### 3. Attach Creative(s) to Line Items (i.e. TacoDecember_Mobile, TacoDecember_Desktop, TacoDecember_Desktop_Alt)

-Attach creatives to the Line Item.
+Attach Creatives to the Line Item.
+Creatives allow for upload of multiple pixel densities to allow for retina advertising (if your whole page is vector and clean, a blurry ad breaks this quality and reflects poorly on both you and advertiser).

-### 4. Create an Ad Unit if one doesn't already exist (i.e. Global_Header_Leaderboard or Article_Rail1_Box)
+### 4. Create an Ad Unit (i.e. Global_Header_Leaderboard or Article_Rail1_Box)

-The Ad Unit should support all creative sizes on a Line Item.
-Ex: 320x50 and 728x90.
-Targeting on Line Items points them to specific Ad Units.
-Targeting on Placements points them to Ad Units.
+Ad units support all the potential creative sizes for the ad.
+For example, a Leaderboard has a 320x50 for mobile and 728x90 for desktop.
+Targeting on Line Items points them at specific Ad Units.
+Targeting on Placements includes Ad Units.

 ### 5. Create Placements (i.e. Global_Header_Banner or Article_Rail1)